 Fixed-pattern noise in the COS detectors limits the signal-to-noise that can be achieved in a single exposure (see Section 5.8 of the COS Instrument Handbook

 ).
 A simple way to remove these detector features is to obtain exposures at multiple FP-POS

 settings, both of which shift the spectrum on the detector, and combine them in wavelength space.
 This is especially important for the COS FUV detector as the fixed pattern noise is larger and more poorly characterized than that of the NUV detector.
 In addition, the consistent use of multiple FP-POS

-setting must provide strong scientific justification for their observing strategy.
+setting must justify their observing strategy in the Phase I proposals.
 A modest reduction in observational overheads will not normally be considered sufficient justification for not using all four FP-POS

 COS exposures may be obtained in either a time-tagged photon address (TIME-TAG

 ) mode, in which the position, arrival time, and pulse height (for FUV observations) of each detected photon are saved in an event stream, or in accumulation (ACCUM

 ) mode, in which only the positions of the photon events are recorded.
 In TIME-TAG

 mode, which is the default observing mode, the time resolution is 32 milliseconds.
 ACCUM